 Unfortunately, it's not your lack of reviews thats alarming, it's your review rating of 2.9 on Google Local, and 2.1 on Facebook.
 This discrepancy isn't exactly encouraging to customers, and inconsistent ratings such as this evoke suspicion of your services.
 Half of your 16 reviews on Google Local are on par with the ones you've actively collected, but the other 8 are a different story.
 Four are genuine reviews where you've dropped the ball, your customer grievances were left unattended, but the other 4 are completely unsubstantiated.

-How Reviews.io can help
+How REVIEWS.io can help

-By directing your customers to local review sites, you begin to populate these platforms with all your genuine customer feedback.
+By directing your customers to 3rd party sites, you begin to populate these platforms with all your genuine customer feedback.
 That's not to say individuals won't naturally still leave reviews on those sites, but there will be a steady flow of reviews building your review totals, and most importantly levelling out your review score.
 You may find yourself thinking that's at least a start, but what stops it being filled with negative reviews, and what about any unfavourable reviews already populating those sites?

-Why you need local reviews
+Why you need 3rd Party Reviews

 Research suggests that reviews left naturally tend to be more negative.
 Individuals are much more likely to take time out of their day to share a negative experience than a positive, which simply boils down to how our brains work.
 When we're happy, we're busy being happy.
 But when we're upset or annoyed, misery loves company.
 Not only that, but if fuelled to leave our own review, reading other organic negative reviews unfavourably biases us to reduce our own rating, a form of psychological anchoring.